frschnetzer/Vibez/README.md

 #### DTOs:
 - ApplicationUserDto and EventDto
+- The ApplicationUserDto was removed the EventDto is the only one.

 #### Service:
 - ApplicationService and EventService with Interfaces.
 Both servies have database statements (add, edit, delete, get,..).